dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 ## Conclusion

 - It's always a challenge (or a lot of fun) attempting to write the same thing in two languages, let alone five.
-A langauge's idioms sway an implementation in a particular direction.
+Each language's idioms sway an implementation in a particular direction.
 Long story short, there are still a lot of discrepancies between the implementations.
 - Elixir and Golang have matured dramatically in a year's time.
 - It is damn difficult to parse Scala code when you've been away for a while.
-It's just **dense**.
+It's just... **dense**.
 - [My previous conclusion](/2014/09/29/etl-language-showdown/) still holds up, check it out (it's at the bottom of the link).
 - This whole experiment has lived far longer than I thought.